 Boston, MA — The cumulative use of cannabis is not associated with adverse effects on kidney function, according to clinical data published in The American Journal of Medicine.

 Harvard investigators assessed the relationship between marijuana use and renal function in a cohort of 13,995 adults between the ages of 18 and 59.
 Current marijuana users possessed no significant differences in any measures of kidney function as compared to past users and never users.
+Visit this blog here when you want more knowledge about health cures.

 “Marijuana use did not have a significant association with serum creatinine, eGFR (estimated glomerular filtration rate), or odds of having stage 2 or greater chronic kidney disease,” they concluded.